 Huff also said that MSG “reneged” on an agreement earlier this year that called for a 6.5 percent increase in the rate that Time Warner pays.

 That line about us threatening to yank MSG networks is covered in flies and still steaming.
 As a matter of fact, we issued an open letter to MSG Networks and made a public pledge not to disrupt the NHL and NBA seasons for our customers.
-You can see the whole letter here (PDF link), but here’s an excerpt:
+Here’s an excerpt from the letter:

 “We will not remove MSG/MSG+ from our New York cable systems,” said Mike Angus, Senior Vice President, Content Acquisition for Time Warner Cable.
 “That ball is in MSG’s court, so these channels will come off only if MSG pulls the plug.”